bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 * MASTER - in progress, this README refers to what is in the master tag. **Switch to relevant RELEASE tag above to see that version's README**

+* [1.0-RC5](https://github.com/bitsofinfo/hazelcast-docker-swarm-discovery-spi/releases/tag/1.0-RC5): **For Hazelcast 3.9+ only**.
+Added support for SSL swarm manager URIs and skip verify for SSL.

 * [1.0-RC4](https://github.com/bitsofinfo/hazelcast-docker-swarm-discovery-spi/releases/tag/1.0-RC4): **For Hazelcast 3.9+ only**.
 Changed gradle dependencies for HZ `3.9.+` & spotify docker-client for `8.+`.
 Implemented new `MemberAddressProvider` SPI, as alternative option to using `SwarmAddressPicker`

 * [1.0-RC3](https://github.com/bitsofinfo/hazelcast-docker-swarm-discovery-spi/releases/tag/1.0-RC3): **Use with Hazelcast 3.8.x and below.
 Will not work with Hazelcast 3.9+.** Improved SwarmAddressPicker constructor [PR #6](https://github.com/bitsofinfo/hazelcast-docker-swarm-discovery-spi/pull/6)